nikita-olechko/Algorithmic-Trading-In-Python/README.md

 - Interactive Brokers (IBKR) account
 - IBKR Trader Workstation (TWS) installed, open, and running on port 4000
 - A subscription to live market data with IBKR (only for live trading / live testing, not required for backtesting)
-- Optional (but recommended): IBKR allows you to open a simulated account with the same data privileges as your real account.
-This is ideal for testing strategies on live data
+- Optional (but recommended): A simulated trading account.
+IBKR allows you to open a simulated account with the same data privileges as your real account.
+This is ideal for testing strategies on live data risk-free.

 # Setup and Usage